austinhutchen/EspPostHandler/README.md

 <code>chmod +x +h start.sh </code> <br/>
 <code> sudo bash start.sh </code> <br/>

-<b> Navigate to the IP printed in your serial monitor or terminal and send images or text as needed
+<b> Navigate to the IP printed in your serial monitor or terminal and send images, text, JSON, or binaries as needed
 </b>